 5.1.1.
 Acid hydrolysis

 Concentrated acids such as H2SO4 and HCl have been used to treat lignocellulosic materials.
-Although they are powerful agent for cellulose hydrolysis, concentrated acids are toxic, corrosive and hazardous and require reactor that are resistant to corrosion (Sun and Cheng, 2002).
+Although they are powerful agent for cellulose hydrolysis, concentrated acids are toxic, corrosive and hazardous and require reactors that are resistant to corrosion (Sun and Cheng, 2002).
 Also neutralization results in the formation of solid waste (Harmsen et al., 2010).
 In addition, the concentrated acid must be recovered after hydrolysis to make the process economically feasible (Sun and Cheng, 2002).

-Dilute acid hydrolysis has been successfully developed for pretreatment of lignocellulosic materials.
+Dilute acid hydrolysis has been successfully developed for the pretreatment of lignocellulosic materials.
 The dilute H2SO4 acid pretreatment can achieve high reaction rates and significantly improve cellulose hydrolysis (Sun and Cheng, 2002; Harmsen et al., 2010).
-At moderate temperature, direct saccharification suffers from low yield because of sugar decomposition (Sun and Cheng, 2002).
+At moderate temperatures, direct saccharification suffers from low yield because of sugar decomposition (Sun and Cheng, 2002).

 5.1.
 2. Formation of fermentation inhibitors during acid hydrolysis

 Acid pretreatment of lignocellulosic biomass may produce degradation products with an inhibitory effect on the fermentation process.
 These inhibitors have toxic effects on the fermenting organisms, thus reducing the ethanol yield and productivity.
-The level of toxicity depends in part on fermentation variables including cell physiological condition, dissolved oxygen concentration and pH of the medium.
-In addition, the fermenting organisms may, to some extent, be resistant to inhibitors or may become gradually adapted to their presence, however the optimal approach is to prevent the formation of inhibitors as much as possible (Harmsen et al., 2010).
+The level of toxicity depends in part on fermentation variables, including cell physiological condition, dissolved oxygen concentration and pH of the medium.
+In addition, the fermenting organisms may, to some extent, be resistant to inhibitors or may become gradually adapted to their presence; however, the optimal approach is to prevent the formation of inhibitors as much as possible (Harmsen et al., 2010).

 5.1.
 3. Sugar degradation products of acid hydrolysis